chumulonimbus/tekn-cloud-computing/minggu-11/containerndorchestra.md

 ![27](image/img27.png)

 ### Step 4: Link Extractor API and Web Front End Services
-1. Checkout the step4 branch and list files in it.
+1. Checkout the step4 branch and list files in it. <br>
 ![28](image/img28.png)
-2. So let’s look at the docker-compose.yml file we have:
+2. So let’s look at the docker-compose.yml file we have: <br>
 ![29](image/img29.png)
 3. Now, let’s have a look at the user-facing www/index.php file:
 ![30](image/img30.png)